Get Ready To Make an Impact

 Our bachelor’s degree program will equip you with the knowledge and hands-on skills to influence global change and empower humanity through scientific advancement.
-After graduation, you could create solutions to some of the world’s most critical problems, such as designing lifesaving drugs and vaccines, feeding a hungry world, cleaning up the environment, or developing biofuels and sustainable manufacturing processes for a lighter environmental footprint.
+After graduation, you could create solutions to some of the world’s most critical problems, such as designing lifesaving drugs and vaccines, feeding a hungry world, or harnessing the combined powers of chemistry and biology to revolutionize how we make make things.

 Focus on Biochemistry with a Chemistry Concentration